This is a new page and we would welcome other prayers, old or new, from different Orthodox countries.

 Well I am telling you this story because it says nothing complimentary about the mouthpiece but it does say something about the fact that the saint who writes the prayer had the faith – total – and so, if you take any prayer, or your book of prayers, read the name of the saint which is at the beginning of the prayer, say St Basil, St John Chrysostom or whoever it is, say I will read your prayer, commenting on it, to be honest, and you will bring it to God.
 I have no faith to match your prayer.

-This is an amusing anecdote from the Metropolitan and we must be thankful for the lives of the mice who responded to the prayer but it also illustrates the conflict between humans and the animals who encroach upon human space.
+This is an amusing anecdote from the Metropolitan and we must be thankful for the lives of the mice who responded to the prayer.
+It also illustrates the conflict between humans and the animals who encroach upon human space.
 That this blessed and Holy Metropolitan took the time and effort to use methods other than those that would kill the mice, is an example for us all to emulate.